benscott/scratchpads-training/content/custom-content.rst

 4. Go to *Add new group*.
 As *Label* enter “Reference data” and as *Group name* enter “reference_data”

-5. In the drop down menu select ’’Horizontal tab item"
+5. In the drop down menu select *Horizontal tab*

 6. Click *Save*